-The most cautious operators may opt to place security cameras in every room.
+The most cautious operators may opt to place custom business security cameras in every room.
 Uniformed and costumed security guards on the grounds provide an added layer of security to ensure that everyone is enjoying themselves and acting appropriately.
 Any performers should be thoroughly vetted and trained for dealing with the public in this type of setting.

 “There are a lot of haunts that will just take any actor if they’re short for the night,” Mike Fitzpatrick, owner of Chicago’s Evil Intentions, told the Beacon-News.
 “We don’t just take chances on anybody.”